 Shoulder pain can interfere with many activities, from spiking a volleyball to embracing your loved ones.
-The friendly and knowledgeable team at Performance Pain and Sports Medicine provides personalized treatment for all types of shoulder pain at five locations in Houston, Texas; and Raritan, and Lawrenceville, New Jersey.
+The friendly and knowledgeable team at Performance Pain and Sports Medicine provides personalized treatment for all types of shoulder pain at their locations in Houston, Texas; and Raritan, and Lawrenceville, New Jersey.
 Call the nearest office today to find relief from shoulder pain.

 Shoulder pain is one of the most common musculoskeletal conditions, along with back pain, neck pain, and knee pain.
 The shoulder has a broader range of motion than any other joint in your body.
 However, this extensive mobility leaves the shoulder vulnerable to many injuries and illnesses that cause pain.

 Three bones come together at your shoulder joint: the upper arm bone (humerus), shoulder blade (scapula), and collarbone (clavicle).

 Cartilage and fluid-filled sacs called bursae cushion the joint, while a group of four tendons known as the rotator cuff allows you to move your arm in various directions.
 Shoulder pain may arise from damage to any of these structures.

 The team at Performance Pain and Sports Medicine treats the full spectrum of conditions that can cause shoulder pain, including:

 Shoulder pain can begin suddenly, like from a fall or sports injury, or it may develop gradually.
 Overuse, repetitive stress, and age-related changes can all lead to shoulder pain.